RIPE-NCC/rpki-monitoring/README.md

 The preferred way to run rpki-monitoring is in a docker container.
 This docker container contains java and rsync.

+**Resources required**
+rpki-monitoring is a multi-threaded java application.
+The resource usage depends on both the size of the repositories monitored, as well as the size of each repository.
+To monitor the production repository infrastructure of the RIPE NCC

 ```
 $ ./gradlew generateGitProperties
 $ docker build . -t rpki-monitoring-main